Tanmiah Food Company and Tyson Foods Strengthen Strategic Partnership at Saudi Arabia Event

 Zulifqar Hamadani, CEO, Tanmiah Food Company, said, "It was an honor to welcome our partners at Tyson Foods to the Kingdom as we build momentum following the recent signing of our strategic partnership that will unlock growth across the Kingdom and improve access to high-quality processed poultry products.
 We also believe the partnership strengthens our commitment to supporting the Kingdom's food security and self-sufficiency goals."

-Ahmed Osilan, Executive Board Member & Managing Director, said, "This partnership will contribute to food security goals and bring global expertise, standards and technology to the Saudi poultry market, supporting the Kingdom's non-oil economy while also generating hundreds of jobs in the Makkah region."
+Ahmed Osilan, Executive Board Member & Managing Director, said, "This partnership will contribute to food security goals and bring global expertise, standards and technology to the Saudi poultry market, supporting the Kingdom's non-oil economy while also generating hundreds of jobs."

 Amy Tu, President, International and Chief Administrative Officer, Tyson Foods, said, "Tyson Foods is pleased to be partnering with Tanmiah in the Kingdom of Saudi Arabia to address the importance of food security.
 A key part of our strategic plan is to meet the growing global demand for protein and to serve customers and consumers with products tailored to the local market and region.
 Our partnership with Tanmiah Food will allow us to address that plan, especially the growing demand for Halal food.
 We are excited to build a long-term partnership and drive future economic activity in the Kingdom."